 I've recently registered to vote.
 When will I be added to the register?

 The Electoral Register is updated on a monthly basis, usually on the first working day of the month, and these dates are laid down in law.
 To be included in an update you would need to register to vote at least three to four weeks beforehand.
 It is not possible to backdate your registration.

-There are additional updates in April if an election is called.
+There are three additional updates in April if an election is called.
 These dates can vary.